ic4j/.github/profile/README.md

 The Internet Computer is a decentralized computing platform that allows developers to build and deploy smart contracts and applications on a public network https://internetcomputer.org/.
 IC4J Java open source libraries provide a range of tools and interfaces for Java developers to interact with the Internet Computer network and build decentralized applications on top of it.
+Please, refer to the documentation provided here for more information http://docs.ic4j.com